nemozny/vnc-share-physical-monitor/README.md

 &nbsp;

 #### Install display manager
 To be able to login on a physical screen.
-Either xdm or whatever else you like.
+Either using xdm or whatever else you like.
 ```
 # apt-get install xdm
 ```